 All alone, Al spent 1938 studying fibers, conducting modest experiments hoping to discover how to bind a mass of fibers together without weaving them.
 One-day Al stuck a little tuft of fiber in a colander, it heated the surface of the fibers and bonded them together.
 That was the beginning of making nonwoven material.

 Later in 1950 Al “married” nonwovens to abrasive compounds such as Aluminum oxide and Titanium oxide, to produce Scotch-Brite® scrubbing and polishing pads, floor maintenance supplies and industrial polishing materials, with varying compositions and levels of hardness.

 When he retired in 1983 as a highly acclaimed scientist, his willingness to tackle this uncharted territory had led to a dizzying array of products including cleaning pads, surgical tapes, drapes and masks, fasteners, absorbent material to combat oil slicks, paint rollers for home improvements and sound deadeners in cars.

-Scotch-Brite® understands that cleaning is a chore and no one wants to spend precious free time scrubbing and cleaning to achieve the relaxing home environment that we all aspire to.
+Scotch-Brite™ understands that cleaning is a chore, and no one wants to spend precious free time scrubbing and cleaning to achieve a relaxing home environment.

 Scotch-Brite® products were invented to tackle those tough cleaning jobs, so we are going to scrub, mop, wash and brush away every mess we can get our hands on.
 We are going to find smarter and better ways to clean, so that we can enjoy our free time doing the things we love.